renovatebot/renovate/docs/development/local-development.md

 However, by default Renovate skips over repositories that are forked.
 To override this default, you need to specify the setting `includeForks` as `true`.

+Tell Renovate to run on your forked repository by doing one of the following:

-Option 1: Add `"includeForks": true` to the `renovate.json` of the repository Option 2: Run Renovate with the CLI flag `--renovate-fork=true`
+1. Add `"includeForks": true` to the `renovate.json` file in your forked repository
+1. Run Renovate with the CLI flag `--renovate-fork=true`

 ### Log files